 Collective public management - Dune du Pilat

 Preserve and welcome ”

-Since 2007, local authorities have joined forces to form a public establishment, the Syndicat Mixte de la Grande Dune du Pilat.
-The latter is made up of the Nouvelle-Aquitaine Region, the Department of Gironde and the Municipality of La Teste de Buch.
+Since 2007, local authorities have joined forces to form a public institution, the Mixed Union of the Great Dune of Pilat.
+The latter is composed of the Nouvelle-Aquitaine region, Gironde department and La Teste de Buch municipality.

 His role ?
-The public management of the land of the Grand Site entrusted by the Conservatoire du littoral.
-Alongside its partners, the Syndicat Mixte works on a daily basis to preserve these fragile environments, ensure their development and their visit under the best possible conditions.
+The public management of the land within the Grand Site entrusted by the Coastal Conservancy.
+Alongside its partners, the Joint Syndicate works daily to preserve these fragile environments, ensure their enhancement and their visit in the best possible conditions of reception.

-Public action is guided by the national policy of the Great Sites of France, initiated by the State, addressing, like the Dune of Pilat, to exceptional landscapes of our heritage.
+Public action is guided by the national policy of the Great Sites of France, initiated by the State, addressing, like the Dune du Pilat, exceptional landscapes of our heritage.

 The Baie de Somme, the Montagne Sainte-Victoire, the Marais Poitevin or the Dune… all have a beauty that makes them attractive and therefore very popular!
 How to strike a balance between protecting remarkable landscapes, welcoming a large number of visitors and local development?

-These issues have been at the heart of public action carried out in the territory of the Grand Site de la Dune du Pilat for more than 15 years.
-Discover here the structuring projects in progress and in the future.
+These issues are at the heart of public action carried out on the territory of the Grand Site of the Dune du Pilat for more than 15 years, discover here the structuring projects underway and to come.

+Collective public management - Dune du Pilat